Benicio Del Toro talks about his fascinating character in 'Sicario: Day of the Soldado'

-MIAMI, Fla. — Benicio Del Toro is known for going above and beyond when preparing for roles.
-When resurrecting his complex character, Alejandro, the Puerto Rican actor decided to learn sign language for ‘Sicario: Day of the Soldado.’
+MIAMI — Benicio Del Toro is known for going above and beyond when preparing for roles.
+When resurrecting his complex character, Alejandro, the Puerto Rican actor decided to learn sign language for "Sicario: Day of the Soldado."

 “You have got to practice a lot,” he recalled during a press day for the film in Miami explaining what it takes to add an extra dimension to an already compelling story.